Advent Wreath & Candles: Understanding the Meaning, History & Tradition

 - The first printed Advent calendar was created in 1908 by a German named Gerhard Lang.
 As a boy, his mom would sew twenty-four cookies onto the lid of a box.
 Each day of December, he ate a cookie.
 This tradition inspired him to create a calendar entitled, “In the Land of the Christ Child.”
 Today, Advent calendars are a popular tool for families to count down the days until Christmas.

 No matter how we choose to celebrate the season of Advent, let's remember the beauty and grace of Jesus.
 He entered our dark, broken world on the first Christmas long ago, and He’s working even now to restore light, peace, and life.
+May your family find rich blessings from incorporating the advent wreath and other traditions into your celebration of this season.

 Laura Richie is a wife, homeschooling mom to three, and a registered nurse.
 After writing The Advent Storybook for her own children, Laura felt called to publish the book and share the story of God’s rescue with families across the world.